instantlinux/docker-tools/images/vsftpd/README.md

 make vsftpd
 ~~~

-Status: There's a recent fix for segfault crashes with vsftpd version 3.0.3 under Alpine that will come out in a future version.
-This one has a workaround that may work for you.
-[Wikipedia|https://en.wikipedia.org/wiki/Vsftpd] has a brief history of how vsftpd met its demise after 2011, with resurrection a few years later.
+Status: [Wikipedia|https://en.wikipedia.org/wiki/Vsftpd] has a brief history of how vsftpd met its demise after 2011, with resurrection a few years later.
 I've switched to [proftpd](https://hub.docker.com/r/instantlinux/proftpd) (see that image).
+This image is still maintained.

 ### Variables